Metropolitan Museum of Art: Costume Institute

 Exhibits displayed over the past decade in the Costume Institute include: Rock Style, in 1999, representing the style of more than 40 rock musicians, including Madonna, David Bowie, and the Beatles; Extreme Beauty: The Body Transformed, in 2001, which exposes the transforming ideas of physical beauty over time and the bodily contortion necessary to accommodate such ideals and fashion; The Chanel Exhibit, displayed in 2005, acknowledging the skilled work of designer Coco Chanel as one of the leading fashion names in history; Superheroes: Fashion and Fantasy, exhibited in 2008, suggesting the metaphorical vision of superheroes as ultimate fashion icons; the 2010 exhibit on the American Woman: Fashioning a National Identity, which exposes the revolutionary styles of the American woman from the years 1890 to 1940, and how such styles reflect the political and social sentiments of the time.
 The theme of the 2011 event was "Alexander McQueen: Savage Beauty".
 Each of these exhibits explores fashion as a mirror of cultural values and offers a glimpse into historical styles, emphasizing their evolution into today's own fashion world.
 On January 14, 2014, the Met named the Costume Institute complex after Anna Wintour.
 The curator is Andrew Bolton.

+In February 2026, the museum completed a major layout update, dedicating the newly designated 12,000-square-foot Condé M. Nast Galleries adjacent to the Great Hall to serve as a permanent, flexible rotating space for the Costume Institute.